 - 1kg caster sugar

-- 2 unwaxed organic lemon, halved, plus a strip of peel
+- 2 unwaxed organic lemons, halved, plus a strip of peel

 Oval in shape, with a pronouced bulge on one end, lemons are one of the most versatile fruits…